younata/coz-e/src/build_log/chapter_4.md

 The front seatback is very simple - cut down a slab of 0.75" thick foam, shape two of the edges to be 45°, and glass it.
 Following the advice of other builders, I used a tablesaw to make those cuts.
 You can see the result below.

+The foam for the front seatback prior to glassing.
 ![Angle shot of the entire foam slab prior to glassing](/assets/images/build_log/chapter_4/front_seatback_initial_1.jpg)

+Closeup of the 45° edge on the front seatback foam.
 ![Closeup of the 45 degree edge on the foam slab prior to glassing](/assets/images/build_log/chapter_4/front_seatback_initial_2.jpg)

 A few days later, I did the next step, which is to add micro and UNI fiberglass to one side.
 I interpreted "micro" in this case to be wet micro, not micro slurry.
 We'll see how it turns out.

 I cut out 2 lengths (approximately 42-45 inches) of full-width UNI and laid them out.
 I had to cut and rearrange the glass while laying it out, and there was some excess, but this worked well.
 Instead of using the polyester sheet as peel ply, like I had [previously]({{#path_for Chapter 3 - Education and Practice Layups}}), I used plastic sheeting.
 We'll see how it turns out.

+The forward side of the front seatback, while curing after being glassed.
 ![Angle shot of the front seatback after the first side is glassed](/assets/images/build_log/chapter_4/front_seatback_first_glassing.jpg)

+The forward side of the front seatback.
 ![forward side of the front seatback](/assets/images/build_log/chapter_4/front_seatback_reclined.jpg)

 As you can see, it turned out fine.
 I did go back to using polyester peel ply for the aft side of the front seatback.
 Which also turned out fine and was relatively easy to pull out.